Democrats lead in Kansas’ returned voting ballots, Secretary of State says

 TOPEKA, Kan.
-(KSNT) – Record numbers of Kansans are advance voting this election season, and according to the secretary of state’s office, Democrats are leading in numbers of returned ballots.
+(KSNW) – Record numbers of Kansans are advance voting this election season, and according to the Kansas Secretary of State’s office, Democrats are leading in numbers of returned ballots.

 Democrats are leading in numbers of returned ballots with more than 25,000 returned, while Republicans take the lead for in-person voters with more than 17,000.